Benny-iPhone/BDCustomAlertController/README.md

 [![License](https://img.shields.io/cocoapods/l/BDCustomAlertController.svg?style=flat)](https://cocoapods.org/pods/BDCustomAlertController)
 [![Platform](https://img.shields.io/cocoapods/p/BDCustomAlertController.svg?style=flat)](https://cocoapods.org/pods/BDCustomAlertController)

+## What does it do?

+**UIAlertAction**

+- Display an UIImage within UIAlertAction using actionWithTitle:image:style:handler:

+- Display Image and Text using your prefered layout (leader or trailing) by invoking actionWithCustomContent:handler:

+**UIAlertController**

+- Computed Tint Color

+- Date Picker as Cotent View Controller

+- More Content Options will be added as you request

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.